 It seems the only way to get to ‘easy living camping’ is to just get out there and practice.
 We’re in a funny place somewhere in between having all sorts of great camping gear and knowledge and not having either at all.
 We’ve cobbled together some new gear, some hand-me-down stuff and a bunch of memories of camping.
 Add to that some tips from the internet and advice from Mom and Dad and you have a couple of ambitious, but somewhat clueless tent pitchers.
-We’re learning quickly, though, and have had a good time spying on the other campers to see what gear they have and how they do things.
+We’re learning quickly, though, and had a good time spying on the other campers to see what gear they had and how they were doing things.

 Each experience was a lesson.
 A lesson in exploring the world, being a family, being observant, learning to buy quality, and enjoying life.
 We had wonderful conversations with Catherine that were sparked by the many new things and people she was seeing.
 She learned what a ‘striper’ is.
 She made new friends.
 She dug a ‘car’ in the sand, complete with shifter, and drove herself and her Papa to the ice cream stand.
 Esme was thrilled to the core each time a sea gull flew over head or dove close to the ground.
 She happily followed her sister around camp desperately trying to learn the ways of the ‘big girl’.
 Both girls sat fascinated on the dock watching the fishing boats being towed out of the water on their trailers.
 Everyone fell fast asleep quickly at night.